gcalderone/Gnuplot.jl/docs/src/advanced.md

 ## Direct command execution
 When gnuplot commands are passed to `@gp` or `@gsp` they are stored in a session for future use, or to be saved in [Gnuplot scripts](@ref).
 If you simply wish to execute a command without storing it in the session, and possibly retrieve a value, use [`gpexec`](@ref).
-E.g. if you wish to retrieve the value of a gnuplot variable:
+E.g., to retrieve the value of a gnuplot variable:
 ```@repl abc
 gpexec("print GPVAL_TERM")
 ```

 You may also provide a session ID as first argument (see [Multiple sessions](@ref)) to redirect the command to a specific session.

+Alternatively you may start the [The gnuplot REPL](@ref) to type commands directly from the Julia prompt.

 ## Dry sessions